Deakin University

 • Warrnambool

-You’ll also have the Rural Community Clinical School available in your third year, giving you the option of parallel consulting in smaller rural and regional towns.
-The clinical placement component of the course provides at least four weeks of dedicated rural attachment, meeting your Commonwealth Department of Health requirements and further enhancing your practical experience in regional areas.
+In addition, the Rural Community Clinical School is available in Year 3, giving you the option of parallel consulting in smaller rural and regional towns.
+The clinical placement component of the course provides at least 4 weeks of dedicated rural attachment.

-Interested in gaining a global perspective of medicine?
-Your fourth and final year includes an elective unit that you can study overseas, as well as a pre-internship hospital rotation that offers a first-hand taste of the day-to-day life of an intern.
+If you’re interested in gaining a global perspective of medicine, your fourth and final year includes an elective unit that can be taken overseas, as well as a pre-internship hospital rotation that offers a firsthand taste of the day-to-day life of an intern.
 You will also develop your skills in research design and data analysis, to equip you for career progression and lifelong learning as a medical practitioner.

 Admission Requirements